 It’s surprising how many people suffer from food allergies and food intolerances, although the two should never be confused.
 It can also be difficult sometimes to get to the bottom of what is causing the problem.
 If allergy is suspected medical professionals more often than not will recommend a test or a series of tests to isolate the protagonist.
-Food intolerance is usually identified through food diaries and food elimination.
+Food intolerance is not generally tested for via the NHS, it is usually through food diaries and food elimination that intolerance is identified.

 What is the difference between a food allergy and a food intolerance?